MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/contract-to-entitlement-migration-consideration.md

 # Contract to entitlement migration

-Dynamics 365 Customer Service will be completing debrecation of contracts, contract line items, and contract template entities by the October 2020 release.
+Dynamics 365 Customer Service will be completing deprecation of contracts, contract line items, and contract template entities by the October 2020 release.
 These items will be removed and replaced by entitlements, and will not be included in future  releases.

 The following migration support information has been provided to assist customers and prepare for the deprecation of the following:
   - contracts